U.S. lawmakers ask Zoom to clarify China ties after it suspends accounts

 Wang Dan, a U.S.-based dissident and exiled student leader of the crushed 1989 Tiananmen Square protests, had his Zoom account suspended.
 He said he was shocked to hear Zoom acknowledge it had interrupted meetings he was participating in.
 His June 3 event with about 200 participants was deactivated midstream, he said.
 "Zoom complied with China's request, preventing us from going about our lives smoothly," Wang said in an email to Reuters.
 "It cannot get away with just a statement.
 We shall continue to use legal means and public opinion to ask Zoom to take responsibility for its mistake."

 Zoom says it has many research and development personnel in China.
-Its founder Yuan grew up and attended university in China before migrating to the United States in the mid-1990s.
+Its founder Yuan grew up and attended university in China before migrating to the United States in the mid 1990s.
 He is now an American citizen.
-Bill Bishop, the editor of the China-focused Sinocism newsletter, wrote on Friday that "Zoom should no longer get the benefit of the doubt over its China-related issues and given how many people, organizations, government bodies, and political campaigns now rely on its services the company must err on the side of transparency.
+Bill Bishop, editor of the China-focused Sinocism news letter, wrote on Friday that "Zoom should no longer get the benefit of the doubt over its China-related issues and given how many people, organizations, government bodies and political campaigns now rely on its services the company must err on the side of transparency.

 ALSO READ